jupyterhub/mybinder.org-deploy/docs/source/components/ingress.md

 ## Nginx Ingress

 We run on Google Cloud's Kubernetes Engine.
-Note that GKE comes pre-installed with the [Google Cloud Load Balancer Ingress provider](https://github.com/kubernetes/ingress-gce), but we decided to use nginx instead for the following reasons:
+Even thought GKE comes pre-installed with the [Google Cloud Load Balancer Ingress provider](https://github.com/kubernetes/ingress-gce), we decided to use nginx instead for the following reasons:

 1. GCLB has a 30s default timeout on all HTTP connections.
 This is counted not just when connection is idle, but from connection start time.
 This